sonicakes/ga-final-project/docs/pomodoro.md

 ## Sund 26 Aug 3:25 pm
 Still writing basic views.
 Using bootstrap styles for laying out, but will improve later.
 Next task is writing booking form with Stripe component

+## Mon 27 Aug 8.15 am
+Started styling All tours page, realised that my navbar is not visible and i'll have to set up a background image for All Tour and probably other pages so that navbar scrollis consistent.